jianhuabi/dcos-k8s-handons/docs/k8s-user-create-x509.md

+# How to create a user in Kubernetes with X509

 One of the neccessory things you might want to do after bring up a new kubernetes cluster is to add more user and create corresponding KUBECONFIG, that is the best practice to avoid sharing security configures and performs audit.

 In the following, we are going to leverage kubernete x509 based user authentication method to create user in kubernete cluster.